wp-plugins/quick-featured-images/README.txt

 == Frequently Asked Questions ==

-= How can I set a default featured image? =
+= How can I set a default featured image for existing posts? =

 For that use the plugin twice:

-1. Remove all undesired featured images if there are some.
-If desired set the images using the option "Overwrite existing featured images".
+1. Under 'Set, replace, delete' **remove** all undesired featured images if there are some.
+If desired remove the images using the option 'Overwrite existing featured images'.
-2. Set the default image without the option "Overwrite existing featured images".
+2. Then choose the desired image and **set** it to the posts **without the option 'Overwrite existing featured images'**.
 This will set the image to all posts without a featured image.

+= How can I set a default featured image for future posts? =

+**Or: I want image X as default featured image if the post has category Y. How to set this?**

+Look at some examples:

+1. To set a default featured image for every new post of the category 'Lorem ipsum':
+	1. choose the image
+	2. choose the taxonomy 'Category' and
+	3. choose the value 'Lorem ipsum'.
+	4. save the settings.
+2. To set a default featured image for every new post:
+	1. choose the image
+	2. choose the taxonomy 'Post Type' and
+	3. choose the value 'Post'
+	4. save the settings.
+3. To set a default featured image for every new custom taxonomy of a theme or a plugin, e.g. events of the category 'Concert':
+	1. choose the image
+	2. choose the taxonomy 'Event Category' and
+	3. choose the value 'Concert'.
+	4. save the settings.

 = Who can see Quick Featured Images in the WordPress backend? =

 All users who have the right to **edit others posts** have the access to Quick Featured Images.
-As long as the user roles are untouched after a fresh standard WordPress installation both Administrators and Editors can use this plugin.
+As long as the user roles are untouched after a fresh standard WordPress installation both **Administrators** and **Editors** can use this plugin.

 For these users the menu item 'Featured Images' with its sub pages appears in the WordPress backend.
 All other users will not see this menu item or will get an error message if they would request a Quick Featured Images page via a direct link.